 - attitude towards job and managers etc., are useful to come up with bright insights using HR Analytics.

 Providing insights informs organisations on their own operations and help with effective management of the talent pool.
 These insights ensure the maintenance of a timeline to achieve business goals more efficiently.

-With HR Analytics, identifying key data means the organisation will capture more relevant data which will aid in policy making.
+With workforce analytics for team, identifying key data means the organisation will capture more relevant data which will aid in policy making.
 It also helps in predicting different ways to achieve optimal return on investment (ROI) on its human capital.

 Metrics in HR Analytics

-Since this is a guide for dummies to understand HR Analytics, I thought an understanding of metrics won’t hurt.
+Since this is a guide for dummies to understand HR Analytics for team, I thought an understanding of metrics won’t hurt.
 Generally, a metric is a system or standard of measurement.
 For example, a performance metric measures the behaviour activity and performance of an organisation.
 It assesses how well workers are performing their assigned tasks and how companies are achieving their objectives.

 Here we talk about a few metrics that bring about significant changes in the workplace.
 Things like resignation rate, performance appraisal involvement rate, time taken for recruitment, etc., have a considerable effect on the recruitment process.

-However, other metrics like employee retention, attrition management, sales performance, safety and health of employees also play an important role in HR Analytics.
+However, other metrics like employee retention, attrition management, sales performance, safety and health of employees also play an important role in workforce analytics.